 So what conclusions can be drawn?
 Which of the two cameras – the Canon 7D or the Pentax K-1 – has the upper hand?
+Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 Reasons to prefer the Canon EOS 7D:

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.